What is The Best Cinnamon to Use?

 Cinnamon should be kept in a cool, dark area with a tight seal to reduce oxidation of its powerful nutrients.
 Ground cinnamon will stay good for 6 months in the proper conditions while cinnamon sticks will last about a year.
 Refrigeration helps extend this lifespan.
 If the cinnamon does not smell sweet than it is no longer fresh and should be thrown away.
 Old cinnamon smells somewhat rusty and has a reduced aromatic component.

-Two major types of cinnamon commonly found on the market include Ceylon cinnamon and Cassia.
+Two major types of cinnamon commonly found on the market include Ceylon and Cassia.
 These are from the same family but only the Ceylon variety is considered true cinnamon.
 Ceylon is more expensive and nutrient dense but also harder to come by.

 Both types have been shown to have powerful anti-microbial, anti-inflammatory and blood sugar regulating abilities.
 So which of these is the best cinnamon to get?